 EMDR Relational Advanced Style

 EMDR is the use of an eye movement method and a set of protocols to help desensitize clients to the effects of trauma.
 It is research evidenced and NICE recommended for PTSD and trauma work.
 Basic EMDR is a very simple process which is used by both psychotherapists and “EMDR Practitioners” who have completed a basic therapist training.
+EMDR is not superior or very different to a number of other methods, indeed it was designed to make training in trauma processing more easily available to psychotherapists.
+Previously advanced training in Hypnotherapy or NLP methods was required, with EMDR protocols a basic framework is available to psychotherapists not trained in these more complex models.

 Relational EMDR is an advanced model of EMDR combined with relational therapy, and is used for mode complex trauma and relational cases where life events of a traumatic nature have made significant negative impacts on the development of the client.